The Heartbreak Blood That’s Spilt

 “...But you wish it would have.”

-“...Hear hear, then,” she replied, accepting the waver of his voice in lieu of a more open answer and tapping their drinks together.
+“...Hear hear, then,” they replied, accepting the waver of his voice in lieu of a more open answer and tapping their drinks together.
 “To messy emotional bullshit, then.
 Glad to have someone who gets it, anyway.”

 “Yeah.
 Me too.”